 If your printer includes the USB/ethernet option, you will need to install the appropriate drivers first.

-The USB driver can be downloaded from http://www.infosight.com/labelaseproducer.htm.
-After downloading, navigate to the appropriate installation directory, and run SETUP.EXE.
-This will run the Virtual Comm Port (VCP) Installer program.
+The USB driver is found on the Producer[TM] installation CDROM.
+Explore the disk (do not use the Auto Run feature), navigate to the installation directory, and run SETUP.EXE.
+This will run the VCP Installer program.